 The placement plan should be treated as a 'living document' which will change and evolve around a child or young person's individual needs and maturity.
-It is within this context that the placement plan should set out clearly which decision making is delegated to whom, and which decisions the foster carer can make around the day to day care of a child to promote placement stability and good outcomes.
+It is within this context that the placement plan should set out clearly what decision making is delegated to whom, and what decisions the foster carer can make around the day to day care of a child to promote placement stability and good outcomes for children.
+Please refer to The Fostering Network Supporting Placement Planning Handbook on Delegated Authority.